nickbrandt/GitLab/doc/architecture/gitlab_features.md

 ## Quick facts (how does Workhorse work)

 - Workhorse can handle some requests without involving Rails at all: for example, JavaScript files and CSS files are served straight from disk.
--   Workhorse can modify responses sent by Rails: for example if you use `send_file` in Rails then gitlab-workhorse will open the file on disk and send its contents as the response body to the client.
+- Workhorse can modify responses sent by Rails: for example if you use `send_file` in Rails then GitLab Workhorse will open the file on disk and send its contents as the response body to the client.
 - Workhorse can take over requests after asking permission from Rails.
   Example: handling `git clone`.
 - Workhorse can modify requests before passing them to Rails.
 Example: when handling a Git LFS upload Workhorse first asks permission from Rails, then it stores the request body in a tempfile, then it sends a modified request containing the tempfile path to Rails.
 - Workhorse can manage long-lived WebSocket connections for Rails.
   Example: handling the terminal websocket for environments.
--   Workhorse does not connect to Postgres, only to Rails and (optionally) Redis.
+- Workhorse does not connect to PostgreSQL, only to Rails and (optionally) Redis.
 - We assume that all requests that reach Workhorse pass through an upstream proxy such as NGINX or Apache first.
 - Workhorse does not accept HTTPS connections.
 - Workhorse does not clean up idle client connections.
 - We assume that all requests to Rails pass through Workhorse.

-For more information see ['A brief history of gitlab-workhorse'][brief-history-blog].
+For more information see ['A brief history of GitLab Workhorse'][brief-history-blog].

 [thanos]: https://thanos-query.ops.gitlab.net/graph?g0.range_input=1h&g0.max_source_resolution=0s&g0.expr=sum(ruby_process_resident_memory_bytes%7Bapp%3D%22webservice%22%2Cenv%3D%22gprd%22%2Crelease%3D%22gitlab%22%7D)%20%2F%20sum(puma_max_threads%7Bapp%3D%22webservice%22%2Cenv%3D%22gprd%22%2Crelease%3D%22gitlab%22%7D)&g0.tab=1&g1.range_input=1h&g1.max_source_resolution=0s&g1.expr=sum(go_memstats_sys_bytes%7Bapp%3D%22webservice%22%2Cenv%3D%22gprd%22%2Crelease%3D%22gitlab%22%7D)%2Fsum(go_goroutines%7Bapp%3D%22webservice%22%2Cenv%3D%22gprd%22%2Crelease%3D%22gitlab%22%7D)&g1.tab=1
 [brief-history-blog]: https://about.gitlab.com/2016/04/12/a-brief-history-of-gitlab-workhorse/